BeyondDeepFakeDetection/Beyond-Deep-Fake-Detection/README.md

 ### `scripts/`

 1. **`Florence_captioning.py`**
-   Contains the exact model and configuration used to generate image captions for our datasets using the Florence model.
+   Contains the exact configuration used to generate image captions for our image datasets using the Florence model.

 2. **`finetune_gpt2.py`**
    Script used to fine-tune 40 GPT-2 models with our experimental setup.